lionell/ys15sakevych-hw1/README.md

 double findTempClosestToZero()
 ```
 Returns closest to zero temperature from list.
-If there are two temperatures with equal distances, returns **positive**.
+If there are two temperatures with equal distances, returns **positive** one.

 ---
 ```java
 double findTempClosestToValue(double tempValue)
 ```
 Returns closest to `tempValue` temperature from list.
-If there are two temperatures with equal distances, returns **positive**.
+If there are two temperatures with equal distances, returns **positive** one.

 ---
 ```java